robertaboukhalil/ginkgo/README.md

 - FAQ page
 - Paper citations:
 	-> Smits SA, Ouverney CC, 2010 jsPhyloSVG: A Javascript Library for Visualizing Interactive and Vector-Based Phylogenetic Trees on the Web.
+- Don't plot trees to jpeg, should be faster
+- Don't plot [CELL].jpeg files with such high resolution
+- Get domain name (ginkgo.io)

 ###### v2.0
 - Have "Cancel" button to stop an analysis (but how? store pid?)